Williamson strong inside, Pelicans trounce Grizzlies 144-113 - WHIZ News

 Pelicans: Wrapped up a four-game trip with a 1-3 record. … Are 16-0 against the Grizzlies when scoring at least 110 points. … JJ Redick missed his first free throw of the season late in the third quarter, ending a string of 33 straight. … Either Williamson or Ingram has led Pelicans in scoring all but one game this season.
 Nickeil Alexander-Walker, the second-year pro from Virginia Tech, scored 37 against the Clippers on Jan.
 13.

-Grizzlies: Morant had eight assists, ending a string of three straight games of double-digit assists. … Dillon Brooks made four 3-pointers, passing Marc Gasol for seventh on the franchise list for made 3s with 302.
+Grizzlies: Morant had eight assists, ending a string of three straight games of double-digit assists. … Dillon Brooks made four 3-pointers, passing Marc Gasol for seventh on the franchise list with 302 3s.

 UP NEXT